-Typically, environments exhibit temporary or permanent changes, which the robot has to detect and react to.
-Consider occupancy grid maps, in which each cell is either free or occupied.
-Here, observing a reflection in a free cell or a transmission through an occupied cell is an indication of a change in the environment.
-However, reasoning about these changes

-This work has been partially supported by the European Commission in the Horizon 2020 framework program under grant agreements 644227-Flourish and 645403-RobDREAM, by the Graduate School of Robotics in Freiburg, and by the State Graduate Funding Program of Baden-Württemberg.
-All authors are with the Department of Computer Science, University of Freiburg, Germany. {luft,aschaef,tobschub,burgard}@cs.uni-freiburg.de is more complicated in real-world applications, where cells are not always completely free or occupied.
-These types of cells are required to represent semi-transparent objects, structures smaller than the voxel size, or glass.
-To model the stochastic behavior of a beam within such a voxel, one has to use realvalued maps.
+Most environments exhibit temporary or permanent changes, which the robot has to detect and react to.
+Imagine the simplest form of lidar-based grid maps, where each cell is either free or occupied.
+Here, observing a reflection in a free cell or a transmission through an occupied cell detects a change in the environment.
+However, reasoning about these changes is more complicated in real world applications, where cells are not always completely free or occupied.
+These types of cells are required to represent semitransparent objects, structures smaller than the voxel size, or glass.
+To model the stochastic behavior of a beam within such a voxel, one has to use real-valued maps.
 Their values can either be interpreted as occupancy probabilities [1], [2], [3], reflection probabilities [4], or as expected laser ray lengths [5].
 It is non-trivial to decide whether a set of observations is within stochastic fluctuation or due to an actual change in the environment.
 This is particularly true if the map representation only comprises the most likely values, as opposed to the full posterior distributions.
-Consider, for example, a set of observations within a voxel, most of which report a reflection.
+Imagine, for example, a set of observations within a voxel, most of which report a reflection.
 Only with a notion of uncertainty about a previously estimated map value, one can judge whether the observations are likely to be in accordance with this value.